I am going to start this post with a story about screwing!

-Ruthless commonality personified and it would ordinarily get my whole hearted support.
+Ruthless commonality personified and it would ordinarily get my wholehearted support.

 Whilst this might be good news on one side of the cost equation it might not be as good news on another.
 Tornado for example, has a shorter range than the aircraft it replaced.

-The question we should ask is has this finance driven ruthless commonality gone too far, are these cost savings illusory because we are moving towards a load of cordless drills, that do the screwing thing OK but not brilliantly, instead of a drill and a screwdriver.
+The question we should ask is has this finance-driven ruthless commonality gone too far, are these cost savings illusory because we are moving towards a load of cordless drills, that do the screwing thing OK but not brilliantly, instead of a drill and a screwdriver.

-The Tornado is a good case in point; it was designed to be a single minded, low level, penetrating strike and interdiction aircraft and at that, it has no peers and never has.
+The Tornado is a good case in point; it was designed to be a single-minded, low level, penetrating strike and interdiction aircraft and at that, it has no peers and never has.
 Over the years, as this mission became less and less needed we have adapted it to other roles, the F3 Air Defence variant and now, it is being used for close air support in Afghanistan.
 What we have done is maximised our use of a single aircraft type but you do have to wonder if it is the best tool for the job.
 I don’t want this to descend into a Harrier is better than the Tornado argument because that’s not what I am driving at.

 In an ideal world, we would have retained both.

 If you look at the most common missions that the RAF/FAA have been involved in recently it has been in an environment where the need to penetrate defended airspace is not top of the list.
-The pattern seems to be that air defences are degraded by submarine, ship and air launched cruise missiles of various sorts and then strike and CAS has been carried out in a semi permissive environment.
+The pattern seems to be that air defences are degraded by submarine, ship and air-launched cruise missiles of various sorts and then strike and CAS has been carried out in a semi permissive environment.

 I am not saying we do not need a penetrating strike aircraft at all; we just need it less and less.

-We had an interesting discussion on the Jaguar 2 post from TMM about sub standard aircraft getting pilots killed and in this context the general opinion seemed to be that when you need to have a stand up fight you don’t want it to be fair, so every last drop of performance is worth the cost, any cost.
+We had an interesting discussion on the Jaguar 2 post from TMM about sub-standard aircraft getting pilots killed and in this context, the general opinion seemed to be that when you need to have a stand-up fight you don’t want it to be fair, so every last drop of performance is worth the cost, any cost.

 There comes a tipping point where ruthless commonality actually starts costing you real money because you are, to coin a phrase, doing your weekly shopping the Ferrari.

-Which leads me to the medium bomber.
+This leads me to the medium bomber.

 I don’t know where this point would be and make no mistake, bringing a new design aircraft into service is pant wettingly expensive, but is it worth taking a serious look, I think so.

 Speed; is never a bad thing, it allows you to react to calls for close air support, get out of threat envelopes and generally manage more tasks over a wider area but it does have a rather large penalty and that is fuel burn.
 To go fast needs lots of fuel and it is not a linear relationship, to achieve range and/or persistence needs lots of fuel and this means tanker support in many scenarios, which of course also need fuel and adds cost and complexity.
-The lack of speed is one of the principle disadvantages to using turboprop aircraft like the Super Tucano or AT-6, you can compensate with more aircraft but this just pushes costs into aircrew, ramp space provision and many other areas.
+The lack of speed is one of the principal disadvantages to using turboprop aircraft like the Super Tucano or AT-6, you can compensate with more aircraft but this just pushes costs into aircrew, ramp space provision and many other areas.
 Supercruise designs like the Typhoon can go supersonic without reheat and are therefore very efficient but the fuel burn rate is still significant.